hsuehyt/AutoFocus/README.md

 # AutoFocus for Unity URP

-A lightweight Unity script that automatically updates the **Depth of Field** focus distance in URP based on the camera’s current **focal point**.
+A URP Unity script that dynamically adjusts camera **Depth of Field** in real time to keep the **focal point** perfectly in focus.
 Designed to work seamlessly with the companion script [CameraController](https://github.com/hsuehyt/CameraController).

 ---